-- Sacredness of all life: A philosophy which deals with the sacredness and divinity of all life in which all life is equal in value.
+- The sacredness of all life: A philosophy that deals with the sacredness and divinity of all life in which all life is equal in value.
 Therefore, humanity is on the same level of importance as plants and animals.

 - The Otherworld: A place of existence beyond our physical senses.
 It is a place we are supposed to go to when we die but can be visited with the help of meditation, altered states of consciousness, visualizations, chanting, hypnosis, and shamanic trances.

 - Reincarnation: Ancient Druidic practices taught a type of reincarnation in which the soul went to "The Otherworld" between incarnations, which could be in human or animal forms.
 Most modern Druids hold to this as well.

 - Nature: It reconnects us with nature, our ancestors, and ourselves, by "working with plants, trees, animals, stones, and ancestral stories."